-The EBIT margin was estimated taking into account past experience, adjusted for expectations of future outcomes and anticipated revenue growth.
-Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
-It was assumed that sales price would be flat over the next five years.
+The EBIT margin was estimated taking into account past experience, adjusted for management's assessment of future trends of the construction industry and anticipated revenue growth.
+Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated revenue growth for the next five years.

-The estimated recoverable amount of the CGU exceeded its carrying amount by approximately \$4,563,000.
+The estimated recoverable amount of the CGU exceeded its carrying amount by approximately \$10,125,000 (2015: \$4,563,000).
 Management has identified that a reasonably possible change in two key assumptions could cause the carrying amount to exceed the recoverable amount.
 The following table shows the amount by which these two assumptions would need to change individually for the estimated recoverable amount to be equal to the carrying amount.

-Change required for carrying amount to equal the recoverable amount 2015 Group % Discount rate EBIT margin (average of next five years) 13.9 22.1
+for car amount t the reco Change required for carrying amount to equal the recoverable amount

+2016 2015

+Group % %

+Discount rate 14.3 13.9

+EBIT margin (average of next five years) 14.0 22.1